beeware/briefcase/docs/how-to/code-signing/macOS.rst

 .. image:: Create_certificate.png
    :width: 500

 In the next page, you'll have to choose the type of certificate you want to generate.
-In the Software section, choose the very last option of **"Developer ID Application"**. **It's very important you choose the right type of certificate**:
+In the Software section, choose the option of **"Developer ID Application"**. **It's very important you choose the right type of certificate**.

+Later on, if you want to generate another code signing certificate for other purposes, such as uploading your application the App store, you'll simply have to choose a different type of a certificate on this page.

+**Note**: If you've been registered as an organization, there's a chance that the option to choose the Developer ID Application certificate is unavailable.
+This may happen if you're not assigned the role of the `Account Holder <https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution>`__.
+You can access and change these roles using `App Store Connect <https://appstoreconnect.apple.com/access/users>`__.

 .. image:: Choose_developerID_application.png
    :width: 500

-**Note**: If you've been registered as an organization, there's a chance that the option of the Developer ID Application is unavailable because you're not assigned the role of the `Account Holder <https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution>`__.
-You can access and change these roles using `App Store Connect <https://appstoreconnect.apple.com/access/users>`__.

-Then click "Continue".
+Click "Continue".
 In the next window, click "Choose file" and upload the Certificate Signing Request you have just generated on your Keychain:

 .. image:: Upload_certificate_request.png
    :width: 500